 So all of you, together, as Michiana Covenant Church, are to work out your salvation-together.
 Why?

-Because it is God who is at work in you-and he will bring to completion the good work which he has begun in you.
+Because it is God who is at work in you--

+it is he who will bring to completion the good work which he has begun in you.